sara-sabr/technology-budgeting/handbook.md

 Your existing vendors are unlikely to employ the modern software development practices outlined in this handbook — they were hired for their legacy practices back when that was what you needed.
 To find vendors who meet your new needs, you’ll likely need to identify and attract new companies that use modern software development practices.

-If it is important to get bids from local vendors then know that odds are good that there are many qualified small businesses that can deliver agile development programs in your area.<sup id="reference-12"><a href="#footnote-12">12</a></sup> However, if you want to drive down the price of bids, then it’s important to consider working with remote or distributed (rather than on-site) vendor teams.
+(TO-DO)If it is important to get bids from local vendors then know that odds are good that there are many qualified small businesses that can deliver agile development programs in your area.<sup id="reference-12"><a href="#footnote-12">12</a></sup> However, if you want to drive down the price of bids, then it’s important to consider working with remote or distributed (rather than on-site) vendor teams.

 In places like California, Washington, New York, Virginia, and Maryland, the cost of an agile team can be easily twice the cost of a team in the Midwest or the northern plains — a difference of over \$1 million each year with no difference in quality.
 That’s a price point at which it’s worth rethinking how important it is that the team be local, or even in-state.<sup id="reference-13"><a href="#footnote-13">13</a></sup> Encouraging distributed vendor teams also gives you access to a wider talent pool, so it’s smart to embrace distributed working best practices to engage with development teams<sup id="reference-14"><a href="#footnote-14">14</a></sup> and only require on-site visits when necessary (such as for user research).